 The reporter then asked the teacher what her secret to success was in those days.
-He asked questions like “Was your success attributable to some new curriculum?
-Was your success aligned with great classroom management procedures?
+He asked questions like, "Was your success attributable to some new curriculum?
+Was your success aligned with excellent classroom management procedures?
 Was there something about your unique teaching style that helped the kids learn?

-What a lesson for all of us who work with kid’s day in and day out.
-Just loving kids is how to make champions of kids in the class room, on the sports field, in the music hall, and in all other areas of life.
+The lessons from this story are many for us who work with kids day in and day out.
+Just loving kids is how to make champions of kids in the classroom, the sports field, the music hall, and all other areas of life.
 Going the extra mile by lending a helping hand when a child is struggling is what that child will remember.

 Select your educational institutions and specific school activities not only for their technical competence; go where love flourishes and resonates daily in the lives of children.

-Just love those kids,
+Just love those kids.